 This is a classic Italian place that’s nice without being stuffy and cute without being overly romantic.
 You can bring a date, you can bring your friends, or you can try and date your friends while eating dinner here.
-Mia Francesca’s is a comfortable place that’s ideal for a lot of settings.
+Mia Francesca’s is a comfortable place that’s ideal for a lot of situations.

 If you’re a regular Infatuation reader, then you know what we’re about to say.
 If you’re new here, welcome.
 Settle in, because we have some great news.
 Southport Grocery is our favorite brunch spot in Chicago, and we’re not shy to say it’s the best.
 A side of bread pudding pancakes is a must.

 DMK Burger Bar offers exactly what you would expect based on the name.
 There’s a variety of burgers, ranging from a classic styled after the McD’s Big Mac to a salmon burger, and it’s a very bar-like atmosphere.
 It’s full of people hanging out, eating burgers, and drinking beers.
 The milkshakes are also great, so make sure to drink one of those.

 DMK is very matter-of-fact with their restaurant names, because next to Burger Bar is Fish Bar.
 It would be funny if Fish Bar served pizza, but that’s not the case.
 Come sit at the counter and eat a fried shrimp and crawfish po’ boy.

 A neighborhood spot serving sandwiches on housemade bread.
 Panes is the kind of place you have to know is there, because its location on Sheffield just north of Wellington will never be all up in your face.
 But now you know it’s there, and now you know to go if you’re ever near and in need of a quick bite.